 Apply for a Certificate for Public Use (CPU)

 If you want to let the public use a building before we issue a code compliance certificate, you must apply for a Certificate for Public Use.

 What is a Certificate for Public Use?

-You can apply for a Certificate for Public Use (CPU) when a consent has been granted for building work in a building that is to be used by the public, but no code compliance certificate has been issued yet.
+You can apply for a CPU when a consent has been granted for building work in a building that is to be used by the public, but no code compliance certificate has been issued yet.

 This certificate enables the public to use the premises until a CCC is granted.

-Anyone who owns, occupies or controls premises intended for public use can apply for a Certificate for Public Use.
+Anyone who owns, occupies or controls premises intended for public use can apply for a CPU.

 We only accept online applications for this certificate.
 If you are unable to apply digitally, visit one of our service centres for assistance in making your online application.